How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 Finding Thomas Burnfield’s Wife

 Jacob Adams Sr was black or biracial, his wife was white or biracial.
 Note that Jacob Adams is a “free person of color.”
 He has census and land records and is not a slave.
-Jacob’s 1790 census records lists everyone in the household as black, but his son Jacob Jr is listed as mulatto in 1850, not black, and if Catherine Adams Wilson is their daughter, she is also listed as mulatto in 1850 (a few pages later, the same census taker notes a family as black, so he was making a distinction between the two).
+He served in the Revolutionary War.
+Jacob’s 1790 census records lists everyone in the household as “free persons of color,” but his son Jacob Jr is listed as “mulatto” not “black” in 1850, and if Catherine Adams Wilson is their daughter, she is also listed as mulatto in 1850.
+A few pages later, the same census taker notes a family as black, so he was making a distinction between the two color classifications on the census.

-Thomas’ sister, Mary Ann Burnfield, marries Isaac Adams, son of Jacob and Mary Adams.
+Thomas’ sister, Mary Ann Burnfield, marries Moses Adams, son of Jacob and Mary Adams.
 She stays in Greene, PA and she is noted on census records as white while her kids are noted as black or mulatto.
 So two Burnfield siblings married two Adams siblings.
-But the mtDNA test-taker has matches to all the children of Jacob and Mary Adams, not just through Thomas Burnfield’s sister’s line.
+And the mtDNA test-taker for “Nancy Adams” wife of Thomas Burnfield/Bunfill has matches to all the children of Jacob and Mary Adams, not just through Thomas Burnfield’s sister’s line.

 Also, the opposite is true: known Adams-only DNA kits also have strong matches to this Thomas Burnfield family line.
-This can only happen if Thomas Burnfield marries an Adams.
+This can only happen if Thomas Burnfield marries a daughter of Jacob and Mary Adams of Greene, PA.

 There are no paper trails to say if her name was “Nancy” but all DNA points to her being an Adams.
 Her children marry white people so the only way to get that 1%-4% black DNA is through a family member like Jacob Adams Sr. That means Mary Adams, wife of Jacob Adams, is in the mtDNA line as the mother of Nancy Adams.